vuejs/awesome-vue/README.md

   - [vue-facebook-login-component](https://github.com/adi518/vue-facebook-login-component) - A fully customizable component for integrating Facebook login.
   - [vue-programmatic-invisible-google-recaptcha](https://github.com/promosis/vue-programmatic-invisible-google-recaptcha) - A simple invisible Google reCAPTCHA component focused solely on programmatic invocation.
   - [vbuild](https://github.com/manatlan/vbuild) - Its main purpose is to let you use components (.vue files) in your vuejs app, without a full nodejs stack.
 Since 0.6 versions : you can create [your component in pure python](https://github.com/manatlan/vbuild/blob/master/doc/PyComponent.md) !
+  - [feathers-vuex](https://github.com/feathers-plus/feathers-vuex) - is a first class integration of the Feathers Client and Vuex.
+It implements many Redux best practices under the hood, eliminates a lot of boilerplate code, and still allows you to easily customize the Vuex store.

 ### Vue CLI 3 Plugins
  - [vue-cli-plugin-cordova](https://github.com/m0dch3n/vue-cli-plugin-cordova) - Vue CLI 3 Plugin to add Cordova easily to your project